Kew Diploma in Horticulture

 The Kew Diploma is suited to dedicated professional horticulturists determined to succeed.
 They should be able to express themselves clearly and be willing to accept increasing responsibility preparing themselves for managerial positions.

-Kew Diploma Students are employees and receive payment throughout the three-year course, including during the lecture block trimesters at £14,715 per annum, and a book allowance of £725.
+Kew Diploma Students are employees and receive payment throughout the three-year course, including during the lecture block trimesters at £19,582 per annum, plus a £725 book and equipment allowance.
 Limited opportunities exist to care for the collections at weekends and these receive additional payment.
 This means our students should not have to take out a loan, and do not have to pay tuition fees.

 Minimum entry requirements